AzBuilder/terrakube-helm-chart/README.md

 ## Instalation

+## Requirements.

+Please make sure to have a kubernetes setup with some ingress setup completed for example Nginx Ingress, but any other kubernetes ingress should work.

 ### 1. Authentication

 To handle authentication we use [DEX](https://dexidp.io/) to support different providers using [connectors]((https://dexidp.io/docs/connectors/)), you can use any connectors as long it supports the ***groups scope***.